adoestos/adoestos/Terraform projects structure.md

 #TODO: Provider lib and its versions https://registry.terraform.io/browse/providers.
 Provider examples see below.
 END
 ```
+After the above script is executed you can delete it.
+Select one of the below example provider configurations to setup a VM.

 ## Example configuration
 * [[Terraform OVH Cloud VM]]